Help with Filing Back Taxes

 When filing back taxes, you can either do it by yourself or seek out the assistance of tax professionals to help you through the process.
 Before filing back taxes, gather up all documents, such as receipts, W-2, Form 1099 and any other documentation needed for proof of deductions.
 If you need help locating any missing paperwork, such as W-2s and Forms 1098 and 1099, file Form 4506-T for a transcript of these items.
 Once you have all the necessary paperwork gathered, you are ready to file your back taxes.

 When needing help paying your tax bill, you can request a 60 to 120 day extension to get the full payment in.
 This is available at no additional charge and can be granted by calling the IRS and requesting the extension.
-If your tax debt is substantial and paying it within 120 days will create a burden on paying your day-to-day bills, the IRS does have alternate programs to help you pay your tax bill.
+If your tax liability is substantial and paying it within 120 days will create a burden on paying your day-to-day bills, the IRS does have alternate programs to help you pay your tax bill.
 The IRS also has other programs that may help reduce the amount you owe, help paying late fees and penalties, as well as helping you completely eliminate your tax bill.

 Payment extensions and plans are designed to help you get your tax bill paid without having to face any additional penalties.
 If your tax return is not filed, the IRS has the authority to file and a substitute return for you.
 This is when they take the available information provided to them, such as W-2s and Form 1099s, and complete your tax return.
 If this happens, you run the risk of missing out on a full refund, as they IRS does not have any documentation of your deductions and itemized expenses.
 Should this happen to you, it is still possible to file your tax return.
 Seek the guidance of a tax professional to help you file an amended return, where all of the information is submitted to the IRS for a full refund (minus penalties for filing late).